What is the solar tax credit?

-The federal solar tax credit, formally known as the investment tax credit (ITC), is a credit equal to 30% of the qualified costs of installing a photovoltaic (PV) solar system.
+The federal solar tax credit, formally known as the solar Investment Tax Credit (ITC), is a credit equal to 26% of the qualified system costs of installing a photovoltaic (PV) solar system.
 The ITC was established as a part of the Energy Policy Act of 2005 in an effort to boost the US renewable energy market.

-The total value of the solar tax credit can easily be calculated by taking 30% of the solar system cost.
+The total value of the solar tax credit can easily be calculated by taking 26 percent of the solar system installation cost.
 There is no limit to the value of the credit.
+Example:

 If you owed $5,000 in federal taxes and had a $6,000 solar tax credit, you would take $5,000 of the credit in the first year, and then carry over the remaining $1,000 of the credit to the following taxable year.

 The solar tax credit is only available for the owner of the system.
-Therefore, homeowners with a PV system through a PPA (Power Purchase Agreement) or Solar Lease are not personally eligible for the ITC.
+Therefore, homeowners with a PV system through a Solar Lease or PPA (Power Purchase Agreement) are not personally eligible for the solar ITC.

-You can claim the tax credit for a residential solar panel system using IRS Form 5695 (Residential Energy Tax Credit).
+You can claim the solar tax credit for a residential solar panel system using IRS Form 5695 (Residential Energy Tax Credit) when you file your taxes.

 Detailed information about Form 5695 can be found on the IRS site here.